MBender1992/BREAST_REG/README.md

 # BREAST_REG
-Data, scripts and results regarding the breast cancer project form the collaboration with Regensburg.
+Data, scripts and results regarding investigation of miRNA levels in the serum and exosomal fraction after immunotherapy with or withour prior radiotherapy in a humanized breast cancer mouse model.